 4 Ways to Use Athletics to Promote SEL and Character Development Healthy athletic competition is a natural vehicle for building students’ social and emotional competencies.
 Here are four ways you can help students learn teamwork, cooperation, goal-setting, and confidence in Physical Education classes and school athletic programs.

 Smithsonian Folk Ways Recordings Music can be a fun way for students to explore other cultures and customs.
 By learning about different musical traditions, students learn to accept differences in others and celebrate diversity.
 Have fun exploring music from around the world with this wonderful resource that includes lesson plans for a range of age groups.

 High School Art Lessons Giving students the ability to express themselves and explore their emotions through artistic expression is an excellent way to build social and emotional competence.
 This site has many art lessons for high school students, and many can be adapted around SEL.
 Try “Life Documentation Through Design,” “Your Eye From a Mirror,” “Where is Your Refuge?,” and more!

-Incorporating SEL activities into high school core instruction and afterschool programs can make lessons more engaging and help students find deeper meaning in core subject areas.
-It also reduces behavior incidents and gets students ready to learn.
-SEL also promotes college and career readiness and equips students with the soft skills employers are seeking in candidates.
+Integrating SEL activities into high school core instruction and afterschool programs can make lessons more engaging and help students find deeper meaning in core subject areas.
+It also reduces behavior incidents and gets students ready to learn — all which makes teachers’ jobs easier.
 We hope you have fun incorporating these SEL activities into your core instruction!